puffscoin/ens/docs/userguide.rst

 Interacting with ENS from a DApp
 --------------------------------

-An NPM module, ethereum-ens_, is available to facilitate interacting with the ENS from Javascript-based DApps.
+An NPM module, puffscoin-ens_, is available to facilitate interacting with the ENS from Javascript-based DApps.

 Interacting with ENS from a contract
 ------------------------------------